gsoria/crunchy-katacoda/branded-ui/README.md

-# Start up
+# Start up / Refreshing

-To start locally this project run the following command:
+To start locally this project or to refresh the changes please run the following commands:
 `cd katacoda/`
-`docker-compose -f dc-dev.yml up -d`

-# Refreshing
+`./build-dev.sh`